 We are a consumer products company.

-To continue to be successful, we must anticipate, identify and satisfy changing consumer needs.
+To continue to be successful, we must anticipate, identify, meet and satisfy changing consumer needs.

-We offer consumers products that enhance nutrition, shorten preparation times, provide specific health benefits, enable on-the-go eating and - of course - always taste great!
+We offer consumers products that enhance nutrition, shorten preparation times, provide specific health benefits, enable on-the-go eating and - of course - taste great!

-Our focus on health and nutrition has played an important role in our success since the early days of our company.
-We are constantly in touch with consumers to understand how their needs are changing and how we can help make their lives healthier and more enjoyable.
+Our focus on health and nutrition has played an important role in our success since the earliest days of our company.
+We are constantly reaching out to consumers to better understand how their needs are changing and how we can help make their lives easier, richer, healthier and more enjoyable.